seraries/commonplaces/BadassByKathySierra/README.md

 ## Help Them Actually Get Better

 Our goal should not be on simply getting users to be good at using our tool; our goal should be to help users become experts at the context/domain for which they are using our tool.
-Becoming badass is becoming an expert.
+Remember, becoming badass is becoming an expert.
 > "Experts are not what they know but what they do.
 Repeatedly."

 Experts consistently make superior choices.
 To know what constitutes a "superior" choice, you need to create a definition of badass ("expert") for your tool and its context.
 How will a user know when they are badass?
 What do "experts" reliably do better than "non-experts"?

-Next, you need to help your users develop expertise.
+Next, you need to help your users develop this expertise.
 This requires that you implement some form of two key methods in your tool: deliberate practice and perceptual exposure.

 ### Help them practice right